zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 a2
 ```

-The first line of the commit object points at the new `alpha` tree object.
+The first line of the commit object points at the new `root` tree object.
 The second line points at `a1`: the commit's parent.
 To find the parent commit, Git went to `HEAD`, followed it to `master` and found the commit hash of `a1`.

 Third, the content of the `master` branch file is set to the hash of the new commit.